dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 The `AddAuthentication` parameter `JwtBearerDefaults.AuthenticationScheme` is the name of the scheme to use by default if a specific one isn't requested when authenticating or authorizing in the application.
 In the preceding code, JWT bearer authentication is used by default.

-In some cases, the call to `AddAuthentication` is automatically made by other extension methods.
-For example, when using [ASP.NET Core Identity](xref:security/authentication/identity),`AddAuthentication` is called.
 If multiple schemes are used, authorization policies (or authorization attributes) can [specify the authentication scheme (or schemes)](xref:security/authorization/limitingidentitybyscheme) they depend on to authenticate the user.
 In the example above, the cookie authentication scheme could be used by specifying its name (`CookieAuthenticationDefaults.AuthenticationScheme` by default, though a different name could be provided when calling `AddCookie`).

+In some cases, the call to `AddAuthentication` is automatically made by other extension methods.
+For example, when using [ASP.NET Core Identity](xref:security/authentication/identity),`AddAuthentication` is called internally.

 The Authentication middleware is added in `Startup.Configure` by calling the <xref:Microsoft.AspNetCore.Builder.AuthAppBuilderExtensions.UseAuthentication*> extension method on the app's `IApplicationBuilder`.
 This registers the  middleware which uses the previously registered authentication schemes.
 Call `UseAuthentication` before any middleware that depends on users being authenticated.
 When using endpoint routing, the call to `UseAuthentication` must go: